amosogra/flutter_wblock_plugin/README.md

 # Flutter wBlock Plugin

 A Flutter plugin that brings the power of wBlock - the next-generation ad blocker for Safari - to Flutter applications on macOS.
-This plugin provides a complete Flutter implementation of the wBlock Safari ad blocker with native macOS integration.
+This plugin provides a complete Flutter implementation of the wBlock Safari ad blocker API, including advanced YouTube ad blocking through script injection.

 ## Features